This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 How Many Flowers Do You Actually Need for Your Wedding?

-If you have ever tried to Google 'how many flowers do I need for my wedding,' you have probably come away more confused than when you started.
-Most guides are written for fresh flowers, which play by slightly different rules to artificial wedding florals.
+If you've tried to Google how many flowers you need for your wedding, you've probably come away more confused than when you started.
+Most guides are written for fresh flowers, which play by slightly different rules.
+And the honest answer is: there is no single magic number.
+What you need depends on your budget, your vision, your venue, and how much of the visual weight you want flowers to carry on the day.

-Before we get into quantities, let us talk about the stuff that actually drives these decisions.
+Before we get into specific areas, let's talk about the factors that actually drive these decisions, because they'll shape every quantity conversation you have.

-Your Budget This is one of the biggest factors.
-With faux florals, you have the advantage of reusing arrangements across your ceremony and reception and taking everything home afterwards to gift, restyle, or even sell.
+Your budget is one of the biggest.
+With faux florals, you have the significant advantage of reusing arrangements across your ceremony and reception and taking everything home afterward to gift, restyle, or sell.
 That investment angle changes the quantity equation.
 But it still starts with knowing what you want to spend.

-Your Venue Size and Style A 30-person garden ceremony needs a completely different approach to a 150-person ballroom.
+Your venue size and style matters enormously.
+A 30-person garden ceremony needs a completely different approach to a 150-person ballroom.
 High ceilings call for height.
 Intimate venues call for texture and intimacy.
-Your venue is your canvas, and the scale matters.
+Your venue is your canvas.

-Your Personal Aesthetic Are you a maximalist who wants flowers absolutely everywhere?
-Or are you drawn to negative space, minimal arrangements, and the kind of intentional simplicity that looks effortless?
+Your personal aesthetic drives it too.
+Are you a maximalist who wants flowers absolutely everywhere?
+Or are you drawn to intentional simplicity and negative space?
 Neither is wrong.
-But they will give you very different quantity requirements.
+But they'll give you very different quantity requirements.

 The Bridal Party

-This is usually where most couples start, and it is the area where individual pieces are easiest to plan because the quantities are tied to actual headcount.
+This is usually where couples start, and it's the easiest to plan because quantities are tied to actual headcount.

-Buttonholes and Corsages One buttonhole per groomsman, one for the groom, and then consider anyone else you want to include: fathers, stepparents, grandfathers.
-It is easy to forget people until the day, so do a proper headcount early.
-Corsages follow the same logic for the women in that group if you want them included.
+Buttonholes and corsages: One buttonhole per groomsman, one for the groom, then consider anyone else you want to include: fathers, stepparents, grandfathers.
+It's easy to forget people until the day, so do a proper headcount early.
+Some couples skip these entirely, and that's a perfectly valid call.

 Ceremony Florals

-Your ceremony space is where the photos live.
-Guests spend a concentrated block of time looking at the same view, which means ceremony florals carry a lot of visual weight here.
-You do not need to do everything.
+Your ceremony space carries a lot of visual weight.
+Guests spend a concentrated block of time looking at the same view, which means ceremony florals are some of the highest-impact pieces of your whole day.
+You don't need to do everything.
 Pick your moments.

-The Ceremony Backdrop This is where your main moment happens, so make it feel right for you.
-Our wedding arbour pieces can be attached to almost any structure, whether that is a wooden arbour, a metal frame, or a freestanding arch.
-A single piece centred to frame you at the end of the aisle keeps things clean and intentional.
-Or grab several pieces for a fuller, more dramatic look.
+The ceremony backdrop.
+A single centred piece framing you at the end of the aisle keeps things clean and intentional.
+Several pieces together give a fuller, more dramatic look.
 Prefer something grounded?
-A ceremony arrangement on either side of the aisle creates a beautiful frame without the overhead structure.
-More pieces and varying heights will give you that full floral moment.
-Fewer pieces will give you something more refined.
-Totally up to you and your budget.
+A ceremony arrangement on either side of the aisle creates a beautiful frame without an overhead structure.
+More pieces with varying heights give you the full floral moment.
+Fewer pieces gives you something more refined.
+Totally up to your vision and your budget.

-Aisle Markers Aisle markers are not essential, but they are a lovely way to elevate the ceremony space.
-Two arrangements at the beginning of the aisle is a great starting point and makes an impact without a large investment.
-From there, you can add as many as you like along the length of the aisle to really build the look.
-The more you add, the more considered and styled the overall space feels.
+Aisle markers.
+Not essential, but a lovely way to elevate the space.
+Two arrangements at the beginning of the aisle makes an impact without a large investment.
+From there, add as many as you like along the length to really build the look.
+The more you add, the more considered and styled the whole space feels.

-PRO TIP: skip the signing table arrangement altogether and simply place your bridal bouquet in a vase while you sign.
-It looks intentional, it photographs beautifully, and it is one less thing to budget for.
+Pro tip: Skip the signing table arrangement altogether and place your bridal bouquet in a vase while you sign.
+It looks intentional, photographs beautifully, and is one less thing to budget for.

 Reception Florals

-This is usually where couples start doing the mental arithmetic and realise just how quickly things add up.
-The reception space is larger, there are more surfaces to dress, and guests are in the space for hours.
+This is usually where couples start doing mental arithmetic and realise how quickly things add up.
+The space is larger, there are more surfaces to dress, and guests are there for hours.
 Prioritise accordingly.